 Imagine, you’re a bride or groom planning your post-lockdown wedding or looking for a weekend getaway.
 Rather than view every prospective venue or room in person, you can view 10 in one day, virtually.

-Here’s an example of a virtual tour for a hotel, that allows potential guests to explore every inch of the luxury suite.
+Here’s two examples of a virtual tour for a hotel, that allows potential guests to explore every inch of the luxury suite.

 Wanting to take the step and use virtual tours to advertise your hotel, but don’t know how they can help you?

-Check out the top benefits that virtual tours can offer your venue:
+Check out the top benefits that a virtual tour can offer your venue: